 Under homologous expansion, the ejecta velocity at the photosphere is $r_{\rm ph, 0}/t$, which gives the photospheric velocity evolution of the SN ejecta as follows

 These can be written in terms of the characteristic ejecta velocity $v_{\rm ej}$ and the geometric mean of the diffusion and expansion timescales $\tau_m$ = 11.80 days (Table~\ref{tab:param}).

-Figure~\ref{fig:shockhpvf} compares the HVF and PVF velocity evolution of \uname\ to the photospheric velocity evolution of other \tase\ and the predicted photospheric velocity evolution using Equation~\ref{eq:photv} (red curve).
+Figure~\ref{fig:shockhpvf} compares the \siii\ HVF and PVF velocity evolution of \uname\ to those of other \tase\ and the photospheric velocity evolution predicted by Equation~\ref{eq:photv} (red curve).
 The red shaded region represents the 1-$\sigma$ uncertainty associated with $\tau_m$ and $v_{\rm ej}$.
-The prediction closely matches the observed PVF velocity of \uname\ prior to approximately the epoch of $B$-band maximum ($t_{\rm max}$), when the photosphere reaches the transition velocity.
-The slow-declining density distribution of the inner ejecta below the transition velocity causes the PVF velocity to plateau after $\sim t_{\rm max}$, where the observed velocity of the plateau appears to be similar to $v_t$.
+The prediction closely matches the observed PVF velocity evolution prior to approximately the epoch of $B$-band maximum ($t_{\rm max}$) when the photosphere reaches the transition velocity.
+The slow-declining density distribution of the inner ejecta below the transition velocity causes the PVF velocity to plateau after $\sim t_{\rm max}$, where the observed velocity of the PVF plateau appears to be similar to $v_t$ estimated above.
 The top axis of Figure~\ref{fig:shockhpvf} estimates the mass coordinate ($\Delta M/M_{\rm ej}$ from the ejecta surface) of the diffusion depth, which applies during early times before the transition velocity is reached.
 (Note that the diffusion depth reaches the transition velocity sometime prior to $t_{\rm max}$ due to it being deeper than the photosphere).